codahale/lockstitch/design.md

-function derive(transcript, label, n): transcript ← transcript ǁ 0x03                          // Append a Derive op code to the transcript. transcript ← transcript ǁ left_encode(|label|) ǁ label  // Append the encoded label. ikm ← sha256(transcript)                                // Hash the transcript in its entirety. kdf_out ← concat_kdf(ikm, "lockstitch", 32+n)           // Derive 32+n bytes of KDF output from the hash. kdf_key ǁ output ← kdf_out                              // Split the KDF output into a 32-byte KDF key and returned output. transcript ← mix(ɛ, "kdf-key", kdf_key)                 // Replace the transcript with a single Mix operation with the KDF key. transcript ← mix(transcript, "len", left_encode(n))     // Append a Mix operation with the output length.
+function derive(transcript, label, n): transcript ← transcript ǁ 0x03                          // Append a Derive op code to the transcript. transcript ← transcript ǁ left_encode(|label|) ǁ label  // Append the encoded label. prk ← sha256(transcript)                                // Hash the transcript in its entirety. kdf_out ← concat_kdf(prk, "lockstitch", 32+n)           // Derive 32+n bytes of KDF output from the hash. kdf_key ǁ output ← kdf_out                              // Split the KDF output into a 32-byte KDF key and returned output. transcript ← mix(ɛ, "kdf-key", kdf_key)                 // Replace the transcript with a single Mix operation with the KDF key. transcript ← mix(transcript, "len", left_encode(n))     // Append a Mix operation with the output length.